root-project/analysis-grand-challenge/README.md

 - statistical model construction and statistical inference
 - visualizations for these steps

-all done in a reproducible & preservable way that can scale to HL-LHC requirements.
+all done in a reproducible and preservable way that can scale to HL-LHC requirements.

 The official AGC documentation can be found [at this link](https://agc.readthedocs.io/en/latest/index.html).

-This repository implements AGC analysis tasks using modern ROOT interfaces.

-The physics analyses implementations can be found in the `analyses` folder.